loader image

 Potsdam-Institut für Klimafolgenforschung (PIK)

 The Potsdam Institute for Climate Impact Research aims at advancing the scientific frontier on inter-disciplinary climate impact research for global sustainability, and at contributing knowledge and solutions for a safe and just climate future.
 PIK integrates the latest understanding of the Earth system with the assessment of climate risks, and with the exploration of policies and pathways towards a manageable climate future.
-Within SPARCCLE, PIK is leading Work Package 2 and is engaged with spearheaded methods and open-source tools that can help connect physical climate changes to impacts and vulnerability, and to represent climate impacts and vulnerability in integrated assessment mitigation pathways (ISIMIP).
+Within SPARCCLE, PIK leads Work Package 2 and is engaged with spearheaded methods and open-source tools that can help connect physical climate changes to impacts and vulnerability, and to represent climate impacts and vulnerability in integrated assessment mitigation pathways (ISIMIP).
 At PIK, research department Transformation Pathways is involved in the SPARCCLE project.

 PIK